 The Organization maintains a 401(k) Plan for eligible employees.
 All employees are eligible to participate in the Plan following the completion of one year of service and attainment of age 18.
-Employees may contribute 1 to 20 percent of their total income on a pre-tax basis, not to exceed \$18,000 for calendar year 2016 and 2017, except for employees eligible under the "catch-up" provisions.
-The catch-up provisions allow eligible employees age 50 and over to make additional contributions up to \$24,000 for 2016 for 2017.
+Employees may contribute a percentage of their total income on a pre-tax basis, not to exceed \$18,000 for calendar year 2017 and \$18,500 for the calendar year 2018, except for employees eligible under the "catch-up" provisions.
+The catch-up provisions allow eligible employees age 50 and over to make additional contributions up to \$24,000 for 2017, and \$24,500 for 2018.
 The Organization has elected to contribute 4 percent of each eligible employee's salary to the Plan and each employee is eligible to earn up to 2 percent additional match by contributing up to 2 percent of his/her own pay.
-The amount of pension expense incurred during the fiscal year ended March 31, 2017, for this Plan was \$142,026.
+The amount of pension expense incurred during the fiscal year ended March 31, 2018, for this Plan was \$158,467.